sampart/WhiteOctoberSwiftMailerDBBundle/README.md

             'WhiteOctober' => __DIR__.'/../vendor/bundles',
         ));

+Once you've got the bundle downloaded in your Symfony project, you'll need to add it to the kernel, and add some configuration parameters, so that it knows which entity you want to use.

-  3. Add this bundle to your application's kernel:
+  1. Add the bundle to your application's kernel:

         // app/AppKernel.php
         public function registerBundles()